matplotlib/mplcairo/README.rst

 The manylinux wheel is built using ``tools/build-manylinux.sh``.

-**NOTE**: On Arch Linux, the python-pillow 5.0.0-1 (Arch) package includes an invalid version ``raqm.h`` (https://bugs.archlinux.org/task/57492) and must not be installed while building a Raqm-enabled version of mplcairo using the system Python, even in a virtualenv (it can be installed when *using* mplcairo without causing any problems).
+**NOTE**: On Arch Linux, the python-pillow (Arch) package includes an invalid version of ``raqm.h`` (https://bugs.archlinux.org/task/57492) and must not be installed while building a Raqm-enabled version of mplcairo using the system Python, even in a virtualenv (it can be installed when *using* mplcairo without causing any problems).
 One solution is to temporarily uninstall the package;
 another one is to package it yourself using e.g. pypi2pkgbuild_.